CoherentLabs/GameUIComponents/docs/README.md

 ~~~~

 3. The static files used for the demos are located in static/components or in static/images.
-The components/ folder contains the JavaScript source of the component as well as its styles.
+The static/components/ folder contains the JavaScript source of the component as well as its styles.
-The images/folder contains any images used in the demos.
+The static/images/ folder contains any images used in the demos.

 Make sure all required files are present, run `hugo` or `hugo server` to test your changes in a
 static build and a development server respectively.